Tech unicorn Canva buys AI firm Simtheory, marketing outfit Ortto, founded by startup veterans who sold Stayz

 “This builds on our recent acquisitions of MagicBrief, MangoAI and Doohly, and we’ve only scratched the surface of the opportunity here.”

-The Sharkey brothers, who pocketed millions selling online accommodation portal Stayz to Fairfax Media in 2005, will join Canva in leadership roles.
+The Sharkey brothers, who pocketed millions selling online accommodation portal Stayz to Fairfax Media in 2005 and were also behind marketing automation startup Autopilot, will join Canva in leadership roles.

-Canva, which was founded in a Dianella loungeroom but is now Sydney-based, claims on its website to have more than 220 million monthly active users across 190 countries, and is believed to have bumped its IPO plans from this year to 2027.
+Canva claims to have more than 265 million monthly active users across 190 countries and is believed to have bumped its stock exchange float plans - expected to be in the US - from this year to 2027.

-Mr Obrecht and other co-founders Melanie Perkins and Cameron Adams rank fifth, sixth and 22nd in The Australian’s Richest 250 list.
+Mr Obrecht and Ms Perkins rank fifth and sixth in The Australian’s Richest 250 list, with a combined net worth of $18.33b.

 Comments